callumstew/pymhealth/docs/processing/location.rst

     array([ 7715.92891568, 14840.77608768,  4113.65086425])

-.. py:function haversine_vector(lat1, lon1, latcol, loncol)
+.. py:function:: haversine_vector(lat1, lon1, latcol, loncol)
     The haversine distance between a fixed point and a set of latitude / longitude vectors